EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/05_secondary-indices.md

 ## Wrapping Up

-The complete `addressbook` contract up to this point:
+The complete `addressbook` contract up to this point looks as follows:

 The `addressbook.hpp` file: